HIGHLIGHTS

 On the software side, it runs on Android 14.
 Motorola keeps things simple and smooth here, offering a vanilla Android experience.

-However, Android 14 in mid-2025 isn’t exactly exciting, especially considering Android 15 has been around for nearly a year now.
-Some flagships are even launching with Android 16, so sticking with Android 14 feels a bit outdated, even for a budget phone.
+However, Android 14 in mid-2026 isn’t exactly exciting, especially considering Android 15 has been around for nearly a year now.
+With Android 16 already rolling out even on budget phones, sticking with Android 14 may feel a bit outdated.

 Motorola Moto G35 Price in Nepal and Availability